 |

-Sebastian Bodinus (1700-1759) might today be almost completely forgotten if not for his Musicalischen Divertissiments — a six-part collection of ensemble sonatas that was published by the Leopold family in Ausburg and issued between 1726 and 1730.
+German oboist and violinist Sebastian Bodinus (1700–1759) might be almost completely forgotten today were it not for his Musicalischen Divertissiments, a six-part collection of ensemble sonatas published by the Leopold family in Augsburg and issued between 1726 and 1730.
+Part III (1728) comprises six trio sonatas for oboe, violin and basso continuo, an inevitable combination given that the composer began his career as an oboist before effectively setting the instrument aside in favour of the violin.

 |